About this policy

 If you wish to exercise any of the rights set out above, please contact:

-Head of Records and Archives, Records and Archives Department, BMA House, Tavistock Square, London, WC1H 9JP.
+Records Officer, Technology Services Department, BMA House, Tavistock Square, London, WC1H 9JP.
 Email: [email protected]

 If you are not satisfied with our response or believe we are processing your personal information in a way that is not in accordance with the law, you have the right to lodge a complaint with the supervisory authority in the UK responsible for the implementation and enforcement of data protection law, the Information Commissioner’s Office (the ICO).